skip to Main Content

 Notice of Privacy Practices

-This notice describes how medical information about you may be used and disclosed and how you can obtain access to this information.
+This notice describes how medical, mental health, and substance use disorder information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-How may we use and disclose your protected health information?
+III.
+How we may use and disclose your protected health information

-We may use and disclose your Protected Health Information (PHI) without your prior written permission.
-Below, we describe the different categories of our uses and disclosures and give you some examples of each category:
+We may use and disclose your PHI without your prior written permission.
+Below, we describe the different categories of our uses and disclosures and give you some examples of each category.

 2. For Payment.
 We may use and disclose your PHI in order to bill and collect payment for the treatment and services provided to you.
 For example, we may provide portions of your PHI to our billing department and your health plan to get paid for the services we provided to you.
 For Medicaid clients or low-income clients on a sliding fee schedule, we will also provide demographic and service information to the Washington State Mental Health Division.